rickardlindberg/rliterate/rliterate.markdown

 * Missing paragraph operations
     * Context menu with add paragraph before/after
 * File generator writes empty filename
-* There is no way to control empy lines from placeholders
+* There is no way to control empty lines from placeholders
 * There is no list paragraph type
 * During conversion
     * Save button is very far down if there is lots of code and only top is edited